Vermont Vista, Los Angeles: Early history

+In 1920 after a railroad merger, the F Line of the Los Angeles Railway ran a streetcar service down Vermont Avenue to Delta Station on Imperial Ave.

+Modern History

 Beginning in 2000, the Eighth District Empowerment Congress began working on the "Naming Neighborhoods Project" to identify and name individual communities that had historically been grouped together and regarded as part of South Central Los Angeles.

 The first focus group was held at Hebrew Union College in June 2000.
 Through research, a meeting with an urban historian, and numerous community meetings, the Empowerment Congress ultimately outlined sixteen unique neighborhoods, including the neighborhood of Vermont Vista.
 The names were submitted to City Council in October 2001 and approved in February 2002.

 Geography

 By city council action (C.F. #01-1874), "Vermont Vista" was officially named and designated as being bounded by the following streets: West Manchester Boulevard on the north, South Vermont Avenue on the west, the Harbor Freeway (I-110) on the east, and 99th Street on the south.
 The motion was made as part of the Eighth District Empowerment Congress's "Naming Neighborhoods Project" to identify and name individual communities that had historically been grouped together and regarded as part of South Central.

 The Department of Transportation was instructed to install signage at the following intersections: Northbound Vermont Avenue at 99th Street, Northbound Figueroa Street at 99th Street Southbound Hoover Street at 87th Street and Eastbound Manchester Avenue at Menlo Avenue.

 The neighborhood of Magnolia Square, which was officially designated at the same time, is on the south.

 The Los Angeles Times Mapping L.A. project, which defines neighborhoods by merging together neighboring census tracts, combines the above-designated neighborhood of Vermont Vista with the neighborhood of Magnolia Square.
 Per the Los Angeles Times, Vermont Vista is bounded by Manchester Boulevard on the north, Vermont Avenue on the west, the Harbor Freeway on the east, and West 120th Street on the south.
 It is bordered by Vermont Knolls on the north, Broadway-Manchester on the east, Gardena on the south, and Athens and Westmont on the west.